uc-cdis/compose-services/README.md

-added creds.json file as well as apis_configs files from cloud-automation modified creds.json fields modified docker-compose.yaml to mount files similarly to cloud-automation manually went on postgres container and added databases and users wrote keypair.sh script and manually went on fence to run it to generate keypairs
+added creds.json file as well as apis_configs files from cloud-automation modified creds.json fields modified docker-compose.yaml to mount files similarly to cloud-automation modified apis_configs files in order to composeify them rather than kubeify them manually went on postgres container and added databases and users (this doesn't get erased when the container gets removed because of the persistent volume)
+USER STEP: update creds.json fence area with google API client secret and client ID

 TODO: figure out how to make a proper workflow for editing, currently have to docker-compose down and docker-compose up again to fully rebuild to make sure everything is running updated files.

+TODO: automate the script setup processes and make api_configs folder hardcoding more of an automated process